hl7au/au-fhir-ps/input/pagecontent/the-aups.md

 * [Individual Gender Identity](https://hl7.org/fhir/extensions/5.1.0/StructureDefinition-individual-genderIdentity.html) in [AU PS Patient](StructureDefinition-au-ps-patient.html)

 #### Terminology
+ A full list of terminology differences is not provided, refer to the AU PS profiles and the [Terminology](terminology.html) page to understand the terminology supported for use in AU PS.
+Some differences are mentioned below to highlight their potential relevance to implementers of the AU PS.

 AU PS:
 * adopts terminology bound in AU Core in preference to IPS where the IPS binding strength is equivalent or weaker.
 * localised terminology bindings additionally profiled resources and supported extensions.
 * in some elements define support for more than one value set, for this list and how producers and consumers are to interpret support, see the table in the section [Must Support - Choice of Terminology](general-requirements.html#must-support---choice-of-terminology).
 * for a limited set of elements, the terminology constraint is stronger than IPS (e.g. preferred -> extensible).

- A full list of terminology differences is not provided, refer to the AU PS profiles and the [Terminology](terminology.html) page to understand the terminology supported for use in AU PS.
-Some differences are mentioned below to highlight their potential relevance to implementers of the AU PS.

 In many cases the difference between value sets bound in AU Core and IPS is the IPS use of international SNOMED CT concepts versus the AU Core use of SNOMED CT-AU concepts and international SNOMED CT concepts.
 Typically these Australian value sets are bound as [preferred](https://hl7.org/fhir/R4/terminologies.html#extensible) in AU PS profiles; these are recommendations for use in the Australian healthcare context but do not prevent other coding or text only representations.

 #### Cardinality
 While AU PS profiles do not apply any unique maximum cardinality constraints, AU PS makes a number of elements mandatory (minimum cardinality > 0) that are not mandatory in IPS either directly in the AU PS profile or by reference to an AU Core profile.
-These constrained cardinalities are typically:
+These constrained cardinalities are typically in:
-- additionally constrained resource types mandate reference to the patient.
+- additionally profiled resource types that mandate reference to the patient.
-- simple observation profiles (e.g. body temperature or smoking status) require either value or data absent reason.
+- simple observation profiles (e.g. body temperature or smoking status) that require either value or data absent reason.
-- profiles of individuals and entities (e.g. Location, Patient, RelatedPerson, PractitionerRole, Practitioner) have additional mandatory administrative elements e.g. Patient.identifier or PractitionerRole.practitioner.
+- profiles of individuals and entities (e.g. Location, Patient, RelatedPerson, PractitionerRole, Practitioner) that have additional mandatory administrative elements e.g. Patient.identifier or PractitionerRole.practitioner.

 #### Identifiers
 IPS does not provide recommendations on the types of identifiers used in resources, this is expected to be defined as needed in jurisdictional specifications.
-In AU PS, a number of optional national Australian healthcare identifiers are labelled with *Must Support*, see the table in the section [Must Support - Choice of Identifiers](general-requirements.html#must-support---choice-of-identifiers) for the full list and to interpret the support requirements for producers and consumers.
+In AU PS, a number of optional national Australian healthcare identifiers are labelled with *Must Support*, see the table in the section [Must Support - Choice of Identifiers](general-requirements.html#must-support---choice-of-identifiers) for the full list.

 #### Fixed Values
-AU PS includes additional fixed value constraints to some elements in profiles either directly in an AU PS profile or via reference to an AU Core profile.
+AU PS includes additional fixed value constraints on some elements either directly in an AU PS profile or via reference to an AU Core profile.
 These additional fixed values are typically in Observation profiles and add a fixed SNOMED CT concept in `Observation.code` in addition to the fixed LOINC code.

 ### Considerations When Consuming IPS Documents in AU Healthcare Context